 At a hotel on the Mekong River near the Thai border with Laos, two old school friends meet up after a long time where one of them plays guitar as they sit and reminisce.
 A couple, Phon and Tong, also meet at the hotel.
 His dog has been killed by a pob, a Thai ghost that eats entrails.
 The pob is Phon’s mother.
 Phon and Tong realise that they are lovers who have been reincarnated throughout time and have continued to meet up through successive lives.

-Thai filmmaker Apichatpong Weerasethakul has become a critical darling among the film festival set with films like Blissfully Yours (2002), Syndromes and a Century (2006) and especially Uncle Boonmee Who Can Recall His Past Lives (2010), which won the Palme d’Or at Cannes, as well as the subsequent Cemetery of Splendor (2015).
-I have a mixed liking for a couple of Weerasethakul’s films – reviewed here are Tropical Malady (2004) and Uncle Boonmee – although the warning is that they, like Mekong Hotel, come with genre elements that are from a decidedly non-commercial filmmaker and defy easy genre pigeonholing.
+Thai filmmaker Apichatpong Weerasethakul has become a critical darling among the film festival set with films like Blissfully Yours (2002), Syndromes and a Century (2006) and especially Uncle Boonmee Who Can Recall His Past Lives (2010), which won the Palme d’Or at Cannes, as well as the subsequent Cemetery of Splendor (2015) and Memoria (2021).
+I have a mixed liking for a couple of Weerasethakul’s films – Tropical Malady (2004) and Uncle Boonmee – although the warning is that they, like Mekong Hotel, are from a decidedly non-commercial filmmaker and defy easy genre pigeonholing.

 Mekong Hotel has the feel of a film that has been randomly composed – apparently the main story is one that Weerasethakul had floating around for a couple of decades.
 (Given that Weerasethakul doesn’t seem to concern himself with stories, that in itself probably says something).
 The film is not even feature length and only hails in at 56 minutes long.
 Furthermore, Weerasethakul gives the impression that much of the film was made in an improvisational manner with the frame of the story being he and old school friend Chai Batana meeting up after many years, where Weerasethakul has filmed the encounter and their reminisces and Chai’s guitar playing makes up the film’s soundtrack.